matteusbeus/ModPlayer/README.md

 ## Description

-This project shows an example of how the Sega Mega CD can be used to play MOD files via the Sega Mega CD Hardware.
+This project shows an example of how the Sega Mega CD can be used to play MOD files.
 The code is based upon Ami-PlayMOD by Massimiliano Scarano.

 A couple of important pointers:
 * Each sample must be under 128KiB